SimulatedGREG/electron-vue/docs/testing.md

 # Testing
-electron-vue supports both unit testing and end-to-end testing.
+electron-vue supports both unit testing and end-to-end testing for the `renderer` process.
 During `vue-cli` scaffolding you will have the option to include testing support.

 ## [Unit testing](unittesting.md)
 Run unit tests with Karma + Mocha